pillaiash/Symptom-to-Disease-Prediction-Model/README.md

 This repository contains a Symptom-to-Disease Prediction Model designed to predict medical conditions based on user-reported symptoms.
 The project includes Python scripts for training and deploying the model, as well as an HTML file for the web-based user interface.

 ## Project Structure
-├── main.py # Main script for running the application
+├── main.py # Main script for running the application.

-├── version_2.py # Additional script with extended functionality
+├── version_2.py # Additional script with extended functionality.

-├── best_model.pkl # Trained model in pickle format
+├── best_model.pkl # Trained model in pickle format.

-├── symptoms_columns.pkl # Pickle file with the list of symptoms columns ├── templates/
+├── symptoms_columns.pkl # Pickle file with the list of symptoms columns.

+├── templates/
 │ └── index.html # HTML file for the web interface

 └── README.md # Project README file

 ## Features